ethereumclassic/ethereumclassic.github.io/content/blog/2023-02-28-ethereum-classic-is-a-commodity-ethereum-is-a-security/index.md

 For the same reasons that Ethereum is now a common enterprise, it is also a system where the expectation of the success of the system, and thus its future profits, are derived from the efforts of others.

-These “others” will be perfectly identifiable, as they will be 4 or 5 large staking pools and the Ethereum Foundation, and all together will act as a single enterprise.
+These “others” are easily identifiable as they will be the four or five large staking pools and the Ethereum Foundation who, all together, will act as a single enterprise.

 The PoS system is not a free merit system as PoW but a totally collaborative partnership between the pools and the validators, and the validators are essentially the same as the pools because they are their submissive contractors.